ddivdubey/ImageDataExtractor/README.md

 #Installations:
 Install express , multer, tesseract, rimraf.

-#Create  a public with a subfolder pdf where you the pdf file will be saved
+1.Create  a public with a subfolder pdf where you the pdf file will be saved.
+2. Create a views folder and save index.ejs file in it.
+3. Create a uploads folder where the uploaded files will be saved for data extraction.